 Comprehensive insurance covers vehicle damage caused by events other than collisions with other vehicles or stationary objects.
-For example, comprehensive insurance covers damage from vandalism or weather-related incidents, but it does not cover vehicle repairs after hitting a car or telephone pole.
+For example, comprehensive insurance helps you pay to repair or replace your car in case of damage from vandalism or natural disasters, but it does not cover vehicle repairs after hitting a car or telephone pole.… read full answer

 No, you can’t get one-day car insurance.
 Many websites give the impression that you can find one-day car insurance, but there’s a reason they don’t mention where to buy it or which companies offer it: one-day car insurance policies don’t really exist—in some cases, they may be scams.

 The only time you can get one-day coverage is if you pay for rental car insurance at the counter.
 No reputable insurance company will offer a policy shorter than six months for your own car.
 And even in the case of … read full answerrental cars, you may be covered by your current policy or have other, better alternatives.

 Alternatives to One-Day Car Insurance

 People looking for one-day insurance coverage are usually borrowing a car.
 In that case, non-owner car insurance may be an option.
 Non-owner insurance supplements the owner’s policy after an accident.

 Insurance usually follows the car, so the owner’s insurer will pay for the claim.
 But if damages exceed the owner’s policy limits, you’re financially responsible.
 A non-owner policy kicks in as secondary coverage to protect you while driving a borrowed car.